Excellent! Staff and attorneys are great. Informative and helpful. Always quick to get back if any questions. Highly recommended.

 There are exceptions, such as latent defects and faulty repairs.
 Latent defects are dangerous conditions that have been hidden and were already existing before the tenant began leasing the property.

-In a premises liability lawsuit, premises refer to the area in which an individual was injured.
+In a premises liability lawsuit, premises refers to the area in which an individual was injured.
 The premises is a building or area that is owned by an entity or an individual.
 The premises owner is required to make sure that their premises are safe for all visitors.
 Examples of premises include, but are not limited to:

 There are a few steps you can take to minimize liability as a premises owner.
 These steps are not comprehensive, but can help you make your property safer for your guests.
+They can also decrease the chances of someone successfully pursuing a premises liability claim against you.
+Maintaining a standard of reasonable care will help you and the public.

 If you or a loved one has been involved in a premises liability accident, contact our offices today for a free case review.
 Our team is available at all hours of the day and will act quickly to protect your rights.
-For an immediate consultation, call our phone number (321) 723-6591, email us at email@example.com or fill out the simple form below.
+For an immediate consultation, call our phone number (321) 723-6591, email us at email@example.com, or fill out the simple form below.